airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 </TLDR>

 We are going to use Airy's Live Chat Plugin as our first source.
-We then use the plugin to send messages, and check them out in the UI, your terminal and directly in Apache Kafka.
+We then use the plugin to send messages, and check them out in the [UI](../../ui/introduction), your terminal and directly in Apache Kafka.

-Airy's Live Chat Plugin can be connected as a source both through API request and through the Airy UI.
-Each step covers both options.
+Airy's Live Chat Plugin can be connected both through API request and the [UI](../../ui/introduction).
+This document covers both options.

 - [Step 1: How to setup your first source](#step-1-how-to-setup-your-first-source)
 - [Step 2: Send messages via the Chat Plugin](#step-2-send-messages-via-the-chat-plugin)